andrew-johnson-4/jsmx/README.md

 **selector suffix**: the second part of the inbox feed address

-**callback**: a function that will be called when a message is received
+**callback**: a function that will be called when a message is routed to this endpoint

 **Outbox**: a feed where related messages can be published